There are voices.

 too, is ridiculous in the light of day).

-There is the voice of the knife, underhand, unseen, that gets the guts:
+There is the voice of the knife, underhand, unseen, that

 the self-doubt that deflates you and you collapse.

-And there is the voice of panic: the frenetic utter loss of reason
+And there is the voice of panic: the frenetic utter loss of

 which has fled the room, seemingly.
-The mind runs from wall to wall
+The mind runs from wall

 checking again and again, ‘are you still there?’.